Page

 point out that these effects are filters that accept a wide

 range of parameters.
-For example, when applying the
+For example, when applying the "brush

-"brush strokes" effect, one can adjust the size of the
+strokes" effect, one can adjust the size of the brush,

-the resulting image very abstract.
-I
+resulting image very abstract.

-example of the enamel effect.
+for another example of the enamel effect.

 Looks